Ixtapan de la Sal: Geographical information

+Ixtapan de la Sal experiences a predominantly cool, semi-arid climate, with most rainfall occurring in the summer months.
+The average annual temperature is 17.9 C, with lows reaching approximately 1 C.

 There is a great variety of plant species in Ixtapan de la Sal, among which are found watercress, borage, chamomile, pine, cedar, ash tree, jacaranda, avocado, date palms, reeds, rue, arnico, holm oak, oyamel fir, aile, casuarina, Mexican fig tree, cowslip, tree morning glory, liquorice, tepeguaj and pirul.
-It has a wide variety of animals which includes rabbits, squirrels, sparrowhawks, quails, iguanas, badgers, coyotes, wild cats, skunks, ferrets, foxes, American badgers, gophers, opossums, mockingbirds and ringtails, but insects, birds and reptiles can also be found.
+A wide variety of animals also can be found, which includes rabbits, squirrels, sparrowhawks, quails, iguanas, badgers, coyotes, wild cats, skunks, ferrets, foxes, American badgers, gophers, opossums, mockingbirds and ringtails, but insects, birds and reptiles can also be spotted as well.

 Traditions

 Popular celebrations

 On the second Friday of Lent the annual religious celebration in honor to the Lord of Forgiveness is celebrated.

 On August 15, a religious festival in honor of the Assumption of Mary takes place.

 Traditions

 As part of the ritual to mourn the dead, for nine days after the passing of a loved one, prayers are offered for the deceased.
 On the ninth day, a wooden cross that has been laid on the ground is raised upright and carried to the tomb to be placed there permanently.

 Another tradition practiced in Ixtapan is the tianguis, which is an open-street market held every Sunday.
 Some people still practice el trueque (bartering) there.